-Forensic Accounting (E)
+FIA4122 Forensic Accounting (E) 3 Credit

 This course allows students to work through activities, share their learning with peers, and get the knowledge and skills that will enable them to operate in the world of the forensic accounting.
 They will be able to identify misconduct and fraud as well as understand how to conduct fraud investigations and non-fraud work.
 The role of the forensic accountant will seem familiar to finance professionals, but it demands skills way beyond technical finance skills.
-Pre-requisite: FIA1001

-Accounting for Government (E)
+FIA3123 Accounting for Government (E) 3 Credit